 In this first part you’ll learn about the benefits of a stylus, how the Paper app tools work, and basic gestures you’ll want to master.

 The remaining parts will dig deeper into techniques I use when drawing, page management, advanced features, and how to record the iPad’s screen and make time-lapse videos of your work.

 Finger painting with Paper can yield some impressive results, but may feel unnatural if you’re used to drawing with pens and pencils.
 If you decide to go with a capacitive stylus be aware that it won’t match the precision of a traditional pen because of the fat and rubbery tip.

 Going one step further are styli built with pressure sensitivity in the tip that can alter the characteristics of a mark depending on how hard you press on it.
-Paper by 53 supports Ten One Design’s Pogo Connect Smart Pen out of the box, and has quickly become my go to stylus when creating on iPad.
-To learn more about how it became a favorite, check out my image filled review here.
+Paper by 53 supports Ten One Design’s Pogo Connect Smart Pen out of the box, and has become my go to stylus when creating on iPad.
+To learn more about how it became a favorite, check out my image filled Pogo Connect review.